-- 3 Install the cap over the clean out opening at the base of the trap.
+- Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See FIGURE 50. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in FIGURE 50 Route the condensate line to an open drain. - 5 FIGURE 47 shows the furnace and evaporator coil using a separate drain.
+See FIGURE 50. - Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 50.
+Route the condensate line to an open drain. - 5 FIGURE 48 shows the furnace and evaporator coil using a separate drain.
 If necessary, the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 48.
+See FIGURE 49.
 The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection. - 6 If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.

+NOTE - If necessary the condensate trap may be installed up to 5 feet away from the furnace.
+Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.
 NOTE - Appropriately sized tubing and barbed fitting may be used for condensate drain.
 Attach to the drain on the trap using a hose clamp.
-See FIGURE 46
+See FIGURE 45.

 Condensate line must slope downward away from the trap to drain.
 If drain level is above condensate trap, condensate pump must be used.
 Condensate drain line should be routed within the conditioned space to avoid freezing of condensate and blockage of drain line.
 If this is not possible, a heat cable kit may be used on the condensate trap and line.
 Heat cable kit is available from Lennox in various lengths; 6 ft.
-(1.8m) - kit no. 26K68; 24 ft.
-(7.3m) - kit no. 26K69; and 50 ft.
-(15.2m) - kit no. 26K70.
+(1.8m) - kit no. 26K68 and 24 ft.
+(7.3m) - kit no. 26K69.